Privacy Policy

 • Post: Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF

-If you would like to exercise any of these rights, please contact us using the details set out in section 12 below.
-Please note that we may keep a record of your communications to help us resolve any issues which you raise.
+If you would like to exercise any of these rights, please get in touch with us using the details set out in section 12 below.
+Please note that we may keep a record of your communications to help us resolve any issues you raise.

 10. Children's Privacy